asvd/invoke/README.md

 ### What's happening?

-A list of exposed functions names is provided to the browser upon connection.
-For each exposed function name, the browser library creates a special wrapper.
-Upon being called, the wrapper serializes the provided arguments into a JSON-string, and performs an ordinary request to the server.
-The server in turn rebuilds a list of arguments, and calls the actual function.
-If that function then executes a callback, a responce is sent in the opposite direction, which finally leads to an actual callback execution (preserved in advance before sending the request).
+A list of exposed function names is provided to the browser upon connection.
+For each exposed function browser then creates a wrapper under the same name.
+Upon being called, the wrapper serializes the provided arguments into a JSON-string, and performs an ordinary request to the server, which in turn rebuilds a list of arguments, and calls the actual function.
+A callback invoked by that function leads to a responce sent back to the browser, which finally calls the actual callback (preserved in advance when sending the request).

 The messaging mechanism reused beyond the remote function invocation introduces some natural limitations for the exposed functions and